AiriinaX/DialogsAB_JS/Project/readme.md

   This class is added to the add-container element when the "Show" button is clicked, making the container visible for adding a new card.
 It is removed when the "Hide" button is clicked to hide the container.

+## A LIST OF THE OPERATORS IN THE CODE
+1. Assignment Operator (=)
+  Used to assign values to variables.

+2. Equality/Strict Equality Operators (==, ===)
+  Used to compare values.
+The strict equality operator (===) compares both value and type.

+3. Inequality/Strict Inequality Operators (!=, !==)
+  Used to check if values are not equal (inequality) or not equal in value and type (strict inequality).

+4. Addition (+)
+  Used for adding numbers or concatenating strings.

+5. Subtraction (-)
+  Used for subtracting numbers.

+6. Increment (++)
+  Increases a variable's value by 1.

+7. Decrement (--)
+  Decreases a variable's value by 1.

+8. Logical AND (&&)
+  Used to check if both conditions are true.

+9. Logical OR (||)
+  Used to check if at least one of the conditions is true.

+10. Ternary Operator (? :)
+  A shorthand for if-else conditions.
+It evaluates a condition and returns one value if true, and another if false.

+11. Template Literals (``)
+  Used for embedding expressions inside strings.

+12. Array Methods
+  push(): Adds an item to the end of an array. forEach(): Iterates over each element in an array

+13. Conditional (if/else)
+  Used for controlling the flow based on conditions.

+14. Event Listener Methods
+  addEventListener(): Attaches an event handler to an element. removeEventListener(): Removes an event handler from an element (not used in the provided code but part of the event listener syntax).